The National Board

 Cynthia has a particular interest in issues of domestic violence.
-Cynthia also serves on the Palm Springs Film Festival and the Guide Dogs of the Desert Board.
+She also serves on the Palm Springs Film Festival and the Guide Dogs of the Desert Board.

 Phoebe Giddon serves on three organizational boards, including Emerson College.
 She does volunteer work for the Massachusetts Association for the Blind.
 She spends her happiest, most productive days at her second home in the Berkshires, where she is actively involved in the arts, particularly in Shakespeare and Company.

-Susan S. Lanser is Professor Emerita of Comparative Literature, English, and Women’s, Gender, and Sexuality Studies and chaired our program from 2001 through 2007.
+Susan S. Lanser is Professor Emerita of Comparative Literature, English, and Women’s, Gender, and Sexuality Studies and chaired our program from 2001-07.

 At Brandeis, Sue also served as Humanities Division Head and as a representative to the Board of Trustees.
-She is currently president of the American Society for Eighteenth-Century Studies.
+She is currently president of the American Society for 18th-Century Studies.